Memorial Day, Lakeland Cemetery

 West Loon Bay Minnesota

-Her other best friend, Carly Strand, squeezed Annika’s hand in support then knelt and placed a bouquet of daisies in the urn next to Hope’s monument.
+Carly Strand squeezed Annika’s hand in support then knelt and placed a bouquet of freshly cut daisies in the urn next to Hope’s monument.
 “Growing up, I thought we’d always be together.
 It still amazes me how one day she was texting us about meeting for lunch.
 The next day she was gone.”

 “It’s not fair.”
 Annika’s voice wavered.
 “Hope, why did you leave us?
 We had so many plans…”

 Carly sighed and flicked her long brown hair over her shoulder.
 “Plans that aren’t carried out are nothing more than daydreams, Annika.”
 She emptied her bottle of water into the urn and rearranged the flowers.
-“Hope may be gone, but there’s nothing to stop you and me from continuing on with the things we’ve always talked about.
-Like, the road trip we’ve been talking about but never seem to get around to actually doing.”
+“Hope may be gone, but there’s nothing to stop you and me from continuing with the things we’ve always talked about.
+Like, the road trip we keep discussing but never seem to get around to actually doing.”

+“You mean, drive to California?”
 Annika reached down and pulled a pair of clippers from her purse.
-“You mean, drive to California?”
+“Without Hope?”

 Carly nodded.
-“Hope would want us to go.
+“She would want us to go.
 I want us to go.”

-For two years, they’d talked about packing up the car and taking a cross-country trip out west, stopping at every scenic park, museum and tourist trap along the way.
-Once they got to California, if it proved to be the amazing place they’d heard about from friends who’d moved to Newport Beach, there was a distinct possibility they wouldn’t be coming back.
+For two years, they’d tossed around the idea of packing up the car and taking a cross-country trip out west, stopping at every scenic park, museum, and tourist trap along the way.
+Once they got to California, if it proved to be the amazing place that they’d heard so much about, there was a distinct possibility they wouldn’t be coming back.

 Annika handed Carly the clippers.
 “Are you serious?”